swyxio/swyxdotio/content/writing/technical/svelte/svelte-static.md

 date: 2019-09-13
 ---

 This blog now uses [Svelte & Sapper](https://sapper.svelte.dev/) as a static site generator, where it [previously used React & Gatsby](https://5d7699e172ae430007210374--scout-videos-51664.netlify.com/writing/moving-to-novela).
+This is achieved through [Sapper's `sapper export` feature](https://sapper.svelte.dev/docs#sapper_export).

 Through the magic of [Netlify's Immutable Deploys](https://www.netlify.com/blog/2018/10/05/netlify-and-the-functional-immutable-reactive-deploy/?utm_source=blog&utm_medium=swyxdotio&utm_campaign=devex), we can directly compare them on representative live URL's for a recent blogpost of mine:

 - [With React/Gatsby](https://5d7699e172ae430007210374--scout-videos-51664.netlify.com/writing/netlify-redirects-i18n): **138kb**
 - [With Svelte/Sapper](https://5d7c1b1930bb95017fea05f7--scout-videos-51664.netlify.com/writing/netlify-redirects-i18n/): **28kb**
+- For the curious, I also recently wrote about using [Next.js as a Static Site Generator](https://scotch.io/@sw-yx/using-nextjs-as-a-static-site-generator-for-netlify) as well, but don't expect much difference.

 > ⚠️To be very clear - this post is not even close to being an apples to apples benchmark, and I spend some effort below explaining why it isn't.
 If you aren't prepared to read this post with a critical mind and understanding that this is a random , please stop here.